ibp-network/prometheus-ansible/README.md

 The monitoring endpoint is available at https://ibp-monitor.bldnodes.org

 ## Add nodes to Prometheus

-Update `roles/prometheus/files/prometheus.yml` by adding one target for each node, under the corresponding job.
+Update `roles/prometheus/files/prometheus.yml` by adding one target for each node.
+Add a `job_name` for a new member.
-You need to add the following labels for each target: `chain` and `member`.
+You need to add the following labels for each target: `chain` and `node_type`.
-Please respect the naming convention in place for chain label: low caps.
+Please respect the naming convention in place for labels: low caps.

 ## Connect server via the IBP monitoring private network